RuhAm/T-REx/README.md

    "/Users/user/Desktop/T-REx/Data/Results/Empirical/"
    ```

-3.2.1 For Elastic net- the output probabilities will be saved in the "Probs_EN.csv" file and the class prediction will be saved in the "Class_EN.csv" file.
+3.2.1 For Elastic net- the output probabilities will be saved in the "Probs_EN.csv" file and the class prediction will be saved in the "Class_EN.csv" file inside the "Empirical" folder.

-Similarly, output probabilities from Random Forest classifier will be saved in the "Probs_RF.csv" file and the class prediction will be saved in the "Class_RF.csv" file.
+Similarly, output probabilities from Random Forest classifier will be saved in the "Probs_RF.csv" file and the class prediction will be saved in the "Class_RF.csv" file inside the "Empirical" folder.

-Finally,  output probabilities from SVM will be saved in the "Probs_SVM.csv" file and the class prediction will be saved in the "Class_SVM.csv" file.
+Finally,  output probabilities from SVM will be saved in the "Probs_SVM.csv" file and the class prediction will be saved in the "Class_SVM.csv" file inside the "Empirical" folder.